Get Started Today! (954) 834-2800

 Cybersecurity is not an exact science, but it is something that you can definitely work diligently at.
 This will often help your organization do more to handle the risks of doing business in the online world.
 Unfortunately, the amount of attacks that target today’s businesses are starting to overwhelm a lot of the IT security efforts that they take and can lead to data loss or worse.
 This week, we will take a look at some of the worst data breaches of 2022… so far.

 Before we start our list, we should say that data breaches can happen to any organization or person, so having a strong cybersecurity posture is essential.
 Not only do you need to invest in training your staff on how to protect your business, you need to do the right things in the area of data governance and access control to limit your organization’s risk.
-Give us a call at KB Technologies Managed IT at the phone number below if you have any questions on how you can go about improving your organizational cybersecurity strategies.
+Give us a call at KB Technologies at the phone number below if you have any questions on how you can go about improving your organizational cybersecurity strategies.

 January 2022